mmm/gcp-workstations/README.md

 Much of this is same as above... you can use the same project.
 Setup and create the network stuff, then jump down to here:

-### Create a workbenches
+### Create a Vertex AI Workbench instance

-Enable the workbenches service
+Enable the notebooks service
 ```
 gcloud services enable notebooks.googleapis.com
 ```